 5 miles north of Granada Blvd. on Hwy.
 A1A, Ormond Beach

-This 900-acre park offers over two miles of sandy beaches for recreational use.
+This 900-acre Florida state Park offers over two miles of sandy beaches for recreational use.
 The area, which is open daily with free admission, features palmetto dunes and sea turtles, as well as some of the best surf fishing in the area.
+This is the perfect beach destination for your family trip to Florida!

 5) Michael Crotty Bicentennial Park